Space-Control: Process-Level Isolation for Sharing CXL-based Disaggregated Memory

-We minimally modify the kernel to reserve contiguous process context IDs (ASID/PCIDs (referred to a \texttt{HWPID} henceforth) instead of Linux PID) in the kernel for SDM processes.
-These \texttt{HWPIDs} are assigned by the SPACE, instead of the OS.
-The OS still remains untrusted as our correctness never depends on kernel behavior.
-If the OS is unmodified or these extensions are absent, SDM cannot be mapped or accessed, and the permission checker will always reject any SDM traffic
+\papertitle makes a key observation in existing works: access control metadata exponentially increases with increasing hosts and processes.
+Therefore, we opt for a hardware-software co-design, explained in \S\ref{sec:table}.
+We minimally modify the kernel to reserve contiguous processor-context IDs (ASID/PCIDs (referred to a \texttt{HWPID} henceforth) instead of Linux PID) for SDM processes. \texttt{HWPIDs} are assigned by the SPACE instead of the OS.
+These are tagged with the PA for identity propagation across the fabric as the architectural manifestation of the identity primitive that we propose.
+The OS still remains untrusted as its correctness never depends on kernel behavior.
+If the OS is unmodified or these extensions are absent, SDM cannot be mapped or accessed, and the permission checker will always reject any SDM traffic.

-The FM serves as a trusted entity for cryptographic keys and permissions management.
-Its secret key ($K_{FM}$) is used to generate public authentication token labels ($L_{exp}$) for host process context validation.
+The FM serves as the global root-of-trust and manages cryptographic keys and global permissions.
+Its secret key ($K_{FM}$) is used to generate public authentication token labels ($L_{exp}$) to validate a process identity at the host.

 Figure~\ref{fig:overview} shows the system-level architecture of \papertitle.
 While green in general represents trusted components, the darker shade represents additional hardware.
-The FM manages the permission table, stored in SDM.
-The key difference between \papertitle and CXL is that, in our design, neither process P2 nor the kernel on host3 can access the remote memory, whereas in CXL any process authorized by the kernel can access that data.
-Each host enforces access control through SPACE, which authenticates contexts using hardware-rooted identity.
-The permission checker validates every memory request against the permission table before committing.
-Only trusted contexts with legitimate permissions can issue LD/ST, while unauthorized processes are blocked, ensuring OS-independent security.
+The FM manages the permission table stored in SDM.
+The key difference between \papertitle and CXL is while CXL allows all processes and the kernel on host3 to access the shared memory, we only allow P1 to access that data.
+Each host enforces access control through SPACE, which authenticates processes using the \id.
+The permission checker validates every LD/ST against the permission table before committing.
+Only trusted processes with legitimate permissions can issue LD/ST, while unauthorized processes are blocked.